-Hobbs State Park-Conservation Area, covering 12,000 acres and the largest state park in the state, is a wonderful natural resource.
+Hobbs State Park-Conservation Area is a wonderful place.
+It covers 12,000 acres and is the largest state park in Arkansas.
 One of the most popular trails at the park is the Pigeon Roost Trail.

 The trail is named for the extinct passenger pigeon which used to roost in this area in massive numbers.